ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 1. A more logically named hierarchy differentiates `#define`s for test preprocessing, test compilation, and release compilation.
 1. Previously, compilation symbols could be specified for a specific C file by name, but these symbols were only defined when compiling that specific file.
 Further, this matching was only against a file's full name.
 Now, pattern matching is also an option.
 1. Filename matching for test compilation symbols happens against _only test file names_.
 More importantly, the configured symbols are applied in compilation of each C file that comprises a test executable.
 Each test executable is treated as a mini-project.

+Symbols specified for release builds are applied to all files in the release build.

 # Format change for `:flags` in the project file